BrianStritch/DBMS-Walkthrough_project/README.md

  - We'll start by creating a new file called models.py within our taskmanager package.
   - see numbered notes in file for details, numbered in order of code writing

-## __ back to routes.py __
+## __back to routes.py __
- - At the top of the routes file, we need to import the classes from models in order to generate our database next.
+ - At the top of the routes file, we need to import the classes from models.py in order to generate our database next.

 ## __taskmanager database__  and __Migrating your database__
 - we've specified that our database will be